nefarius/BthPS3/README.md

 You can build individual projects of the solution within Visual Studio.

+### Build artifacts

+Tagged CI builds get mirrored [to the buildbot web server](https://buildbot.vigem.org/builds/BthPS3/), use at your own risk, no support ptovided whatsoever!

 ## Support & Documentation

 Everything you need to know is documented [on the project page](https://vigem.org/projects/BthPS3/), read carefully before considering filing a bug.